rdz-oss/BattyBirdNET-Data/README.md

 # BattyBirdNET-Data
 This projects targets to collect and publicly provide the best data for machine learning purposes for European/UK/Nordic bats.
+Also to cover insects, mammals etc that commonly affect bat classifiers.

 Please cite as:
 ``` bibtex